 Deborah Heart and Lung Center has received designation as a certified Ventricular Assist Device (VAD) facility.
 The certification includes both “bridge-to-transplant” and “destination therapy” VAD implants.

-Deborah’s Heart Failure Team includes surgeons, cardiologists, rehab experts, specialty nurses, social workers, and dieticians and nutritionists to support patients who receive an LVAD.
+Deborah’s Heart Failure Team includes surgeons, cardiologists, rehab experts, specialty nurses, social workers, and dietitians and nutritionists to support patients who receive an LVAD.

 With the required certification received from DNV GL Healthcare, US, Inc. (a credentialing arm of Medicare), Deborah is now the only hospital LVAD procedure site in South Jersey, and one of only 6 implant sites statewide.